jhmz333/demo-dvc/README.md

 ```

 ### Linking and versioning the data items
-Firstly, we need to add the directories of data items to DVC and push them to the remote storage.
+Firstly, we need to add the folders of data items to DVC and push them to the remote storage.

 ```shell
 dvc add data config models